 MP for Cowdenbeath and Kirkcaldy

-Melanie Ward is a Labour (Co-op) MP for Cowdenbeath and Kirkcaldy, first elected in July 2024.
-She serves on the Ecclesiastical Committee from 3 April 2025 and represents her constituency in Parliament.
+Melanie Ward is a Labour (Co-operative) MP for Cowdenbeath and Kirkcaldy, elected in 2024.
+She currently serves on the Courts and Tribunals Bill committee (since March 2026) and on the Ecclesiastical Committee (since April 2025).
+The data provided does not include details of her career prior to Parliament.

-Declared financial interests include visits outside the UK (4 entries) and gifts, benefits and hospitality from UK sources (2 entries).
+Declared financial interests include four visits outside the UK and two entries for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026